JonmarCorpuz/SecondBrain/Networking - VLAN.md

 * VLANs are configured on a switch by adding a 802.1q or dot1q tag to a frame, which will designate the VLAN that the traffic originated from
 * The 802.1q tag provides a standard between vendors that'll always define the VLAN of a frame
+* Provides a native VLAN for trunk ports, which is used for untagged traffic and used the VID 1 on all trunks by default

 #### TPID